21 Benefits of olive oil for health

 1) Extra virgin olive oil:

-These are the oil that is freshly extracted unrefined from olive trees and processed (probably within 24 hours).
+These are the oils that are freshly extracted and unrefined from olive trees and processed (probably within 24 hours).
 It has the highest quality and is the most expensive.
-Extra virgin olive oil has less than 1% acidity and has the highest nutrient value rich in antioxidants, minerals, and vitamins.
+Extra virgin olive oil has less than 1% acidity and has the highest nutrient value, being rich in antioxidants, minerals, and vitamins.

 What is meant by unrefined?

-Unrefined means that during extraction no chemicals and no heat are used.
+Unrefined means that during extraction, no chemicals or heat are used.

 Can we use it for cooking?

-No, extra virgin olive oil is not for cooking because heat can lose its nutritional value, and also at very low temperatures, it can burn.
+No, extra virgin olive oil is not for cooking because heat can cause it to lose its nutritional value, and at very low temperatures, it can burn.

 The color varies from deep grassy green to bright yellow gold.